Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/oraxen.md

 ## What Does The Plugin Do?

-Create custom content, automatically generate, compress, protect and upload your resourcepack!
+Create custom content, automatically generate, compress, protect and upload your resource pack!

 ---

 ## Info

 You need [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) to run Oraxen.
 Download Oraxen from its [Spigot page](https://www.spigotmc.org/resources/oraxen.72448/).

 ---

 ## Usage
-Oraxen command start with the same label, however, Oraxen has a few aliases to use, such as: `/oxn` or `/o`
+Oraxen commands start with the same label, however, Oraxen has a few aliases to use, such as: `/oxn` or `/o`

 - `/oraxen inventory` - Oraxen Inventory
 - `/oraxen give <player> <item> <amount>` - Gives amount items to a player